-41. (1) There is hereby established a Committee to be known as the Intersectoral Committee relating to Sexual Offences, Child Justice and Trafficking in Persons (hereafter referred to as the Intersectoral Committee).
-(2) (a) The Intersectoral Committee is responsible for - developing a draft national policy framework, as prescribed; (ii) establishing an integrated information system, as prescribed, in order to facilitate effective monitoring and implementation; and (iii) establishing public awareness programmes or other measures, for purposes of this Act, the Criminal Law (Sexual Offences and Related Matters) Amendment Act and the Child Justice Act, 2008 (Act No. 75 of 2008). (b) The Intersectoral Committee must also guide, monitor, oversee and endorse the activities and work of the Subcommittees of the Intersectoral Committee established in terms of this Act, the Criminal Law (Sexual Offences and Related Matters) Amendment Act and the Child Justice Act, 2008 (Act No. 75 of 2008).
-(3) The Intersectoral Committee, for purposes of this Act, consists of the - (a) Director-General: Justice and Constitutional Development, who is the chairperson; (b) National Commissioner of the South African Police Service;
+- 43. (1) There is hereby established a Committee to be known as the Intersectoral Committee relating to Sexual Offences, Child Justice and Trafficking in Persons (hereafter referred to as the Intersectoral Committee). - (2) (a) The Intersectoral Committee is responsible for - - (i) developing a draft national policy framework, as prescribed by the Minister; - (ii) establishing an integrated information system, as prescribed by the Minister, in order to facilitate effective monitoring and implementation; and - (iii) establishing public awareness programmes or other measures, as prescribed by the Minister.

+for purposes of this Act, the Criminal Law (Sexual Offences and Related Matters) Amendment Act and the Child Justice Act, 2008 (Act No. 75 of 2008).

+(b) The Intersectoral Committee must also guide, monitor, oversee and endorse the activities and work of the Subcommittees of the Intersectoral Committee established in terms of this Act, the Criminal Law (Sexual Offences and Related Matters) Amendment Act and the Child Justice Act, 2008 (Act No. 75 of 2008).

-$^{\rm 146}$ This clause was moved from clause 3 at the request of the Portfolio Committee
+160 This clause was moved from clause 3 at the request of the Portfolio Committee